-With life expectancy increasing and the number of pension plans decreasing, retirement is poised to look a lot different in the future.
-Learn about the new retirement challenges and what to consider when planning yours.
+Life expectancy is increasing, pension plans are decreasing, and saving for the future looks a lot different these days.
+Learn more about modern-day retirement challenges and what to consider when planning for yours.

 Life expectancies are rising, medical costs are increasing, fewer employers are offering traditional pension plans, and Social Security benefits could be lower for future generations.

 These challenges mean you might need to save more for a longer and possibly more expensive retirement than people have in the past.

 There’s a lot of uncertainty when it comes to predicting a future that’s thirty or forty years away.
 But, the sooner you begin planning for retirement, the better off you could be.
 And when you’re young, you have one of the greatest advantages when it comes to planning for retirement: time.